List of law schools in Canada

 A number of law schools in Canada operate as a faculty or as an affiliated school to a Canadian public university.
-Twenty law schools offer common law schooling, whereas seven schools offer schooling in the civil law system.
+Twenty law schools offer common law schooling, whereas six schools offer schooling in the civil law system.
 Although the judicial system in most Canadian provinces operate under a common law system, the province of Quebec uses the civil law system for private law matters.
 As a result, most Canadian law schools that offer schooling in civil law are based in Quebec.